 J. Harris, Moving Rooms: The Trade in Architectural Salvage, Yale University, 2007, p.
 247.

-Deaccessioned from the collection of the Denver Art Museum (Denver, CO).
+Broke Hall (Bury St. Edmunds, Nacton, Suffolk, England).
+Deaccessioned from the collection of the Denver Art Museum (Denver, Colorado).

 Late 16th century